Koenkk/zigbee2mqtt.io/docs/devices/SNZB-02.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

+### Troubleshoot
+In case the sensor got stucked and will not send data anymore, try the following steps to restore it.
+1. Force remove the device via the frontend
+2. Restart Zigbee2MQTT
+3. Re-pair the device

 ### Pairing
 Long press reset button for 5s until the LED indicator flashes three times, which means the device has entered pairing mode